andreipopescufilimon/WRO2026_Future_Engineers/README.md

 **High School:** International Computer High School Bucharest (ICHB)

 **Description:**
 Hi!
 I’m Andrei from Romania, and this is my sixth WRO season.
 This is my second season in Future Engineers, as before I competed in the Robomission category.
 I am passionate about robotics, especially electronics and the latest algorithms and tech.
 Over the years, I have worked on multiple robotics projects, including line followers, sumo bots, and air quality modules.
-I also founded HyperLine Robotics, where I build and develop advanced robotics projects with my team.
+I am the founder of HyperLine Robotics Team, where I build and develop advanced robotics projects with my team.
 Apart from robotics, I also enjoy cybersecurity, programming, and cycling.

 ---